-If you own or have owned, a German Shepherd, then you’re probably not surprised to learn that they are the second most popular breed of dog in the United States.
-With their protective natures, lively intelligence, and innate loyalty, there’s a reason why so many of us have, and love, German Shepherds.
-And, they are gorgeous dogs, with their distinctive brown coloring and long, soft hair.
-You love your German Shepherd, and likely consider him or her to be part of your family and a close companion.
+If you own or have owned a German Shepherd, then you’re probably not surprised to learn that they are the second most popular breed of dog in the United States.
+With their protective natures, lively intelligence, and innate loyalty, there’s a reason why so many of us have – and love –German Shepherd Dogs.
+You love your German Shepherd, and likely consider them to be part of your family and a close companion.
 So, you may be wondering how you can support your dog’s health, how long your dog is likely to live, and what kinds of German Shepherd health issues you need to keep an eye out for.

 How Long Do German Shepherds Live?

 While some websites will list German Shepherd life expectancy as 10-14 years, this unfortunately is generally considered to be incorrect.
-The reputable American Kennel Club (AKC) registers the breed here in the United States and has a different take on the situation.
-They list German Shepherd life expectancy at 7-10 years of age.
+The American Kennel Club (AKC) registers the breed here in the United States and lists German Shepherd life expectancy at 7-10 years of age.

 Common German Shepherd Health Issues

 Here are some of the common German Shepherd health issues.
 While none of these is a guarantee in the slightest, forewarned is forearmed.
 If you know what the potential problem areas are, you can be on the lookout for any symptoms arising.
 Then, because you know what to look out for, you can get your dog the care he needs sooner rather than later.
 Also, the knowledge of potential German Shepherd health problems will allow you to take preventative measures that will support your dog being healthy and happy for a long time.

 1. Hip dysplasia